Categories

 • A Growing Space–for herbs, flowers, fruit and vegetables, for anyone who wants to come together with others in a supportive, sharing environment.

-• A Learning Space–for sharing practical food growing and regenerative land-care skills, for all ages and abilities.
+• A Learning Space–for training and sharing practical food growing and regenerative land-care skills, for all ages and abilities.

 • A Biodiverse Space -for developing the range and variety of habitats so as to enhance the number and variety of species in the garden and its soil.